DOCtorActoAntohich/lxc/README.md

 ## Current issues

 - `attach`ing the function to run inside the container creates a child subprocess.
-Supposedly it causes deadlock on `stop` call in `container::container` because parent process waits for child process to be deleted but it's not getting deleted.
+Supposedly it causes deadlock on `stop` call in `container::~container` because parent process waits for child process to be deleted but it's not getting deleted.
 That happens even when the child process (aka the given function) finishes execution successfully and returns `0`.